NiuWenjie/Daily-Task/readme.txt

-This is My Ubuntu's repository
+This is My Ubuntu's repository about Daily Task.